 Journaling is possibly one of the most simple but profound tools out there for enhancing your well-being on every level (mental, emotional, physical, and spiritual).

-In fact, journaling is such a useful practice that I recommend it non-stop in the articles I publish throughout this site and to those I mentor privately.
-When it comes to self-growth and spiritual maturation, journaling is probably one of the top five practices I recommend to everyone, no matter how good a person is at writing or not.
+When it comes to self-growth and spiritual maturation, journaling is one of the top three practices I recommend to everyone, no matter how good that person is at writing or not.

 But understandably, journaling doesn’t come naturally to everyone.
 So if you’re struggling to get motivated, I’ll share with you some of my best advice in this article.